 49. Tell me about the most fun you have had on the job:

-Talk about having fun by accomplishing something for the organization.
+Talk about having fun by accomplishing something for the organisation.

 50. Do you have any questions for me?

 Always have some questions prepared.
-Questions prepared where you will be an asset to the organization are good.
-How soon will I be able to be productive?
+Questions prepared where you will be an asset to the organisation are good.
+For example: How soon will I be able to be productive?
 And what type of projects will I be able to assist on?
-Are examples.

 Next Blog: WMI STAR Interviewee Tips